-This command saves the binary protobuf channel configuration block to config_block.pb.
+This command saves the binary protobul channel configuration block to config\block.pb.
 Note that the choice of name and file extension is arbitrary.
-However, following a convention which identifies both the type of object being represented and its encoding (protobuf or JSON) is recommended.
+However, following a convention which identifies both the type of object being represented and its encoding (protobul or JSON) is recommended.